 - Click Extension Authorization Settings.

-- Click Delete Extension to delete all installations and activations of all versions of the extension.
+- Click Delete Extension.
+This will delete all installations and activations of all versions of the extension.

 Extensions Manager Overview

-You use the Extensions manager to create new extensions and make changes to existing Extensions.
+Use the Extensions Manager to create new extensions and make changes to existing Extensions:

-Below we describe each Extensions manager tab: Status, Version Details, Capabilities, Monetization, Files, Asset Hosting, and Access.
+- Follow the instructions for the Extensions Manager tabs: Status, Version Details, Capabilities, Monetization, Files, Asset Hosting, and Access.

-The Status tab indicates where in the Extensions life cycle your extension is and what steps you can take from here.
-Depending on where your extension is in the life cycle, different information and buttons appear on this page; e.g., to indicate how to add information required before you can move to the next life-cycle stage.
+The Status tab indicates where in the Extensions life cycle your extension is and what steps you can take next.
+Depending on where your extension is in the life cycle, different information and buttons appear on this page to indicate, for example, how to add information required before you can move to the next life-cycle stage.